ArtemeeSenin/WebAssembly-with-Rust/README.md

 `cargo install -f cargo-web`

+Compile `cd utils` then

+`cargo build --target wasm32-unknown-unknown --release`

+`wasm-gc target/wasm32-unknown-unknown/release/utils.wasm -o utils.gc.wasm`

+or

-Compile `cd utils` then `cargo build --target wasm32-unknown-unknown --release`, `cargo web start --target wasm32-unknown-unknown` but also it os possible to do it like this way:
+`cargo web start --target wasm32-unknown-unknown` but also it os possible to do it like this way